BHANUPRAKASHSINGAMPALLI/HR_INTERNSHIP_PROJECT/README.md

-It has structured HR Framework which involves induction, off boarding and onboarding process for ABC.Co company
+It has structured HR Framework which involves  Pre Onboarding, Induction and Onboarding process for ABC.Co company